blacklanternsecurity/bbot/docs/scanning/index.md

 By default, whatever you specify with `-t` becomes in-scope.
 This includes child subdomains.
 For example, if you specify `-t evilcorp.com`, any subdomains (`www.evilcorp.com`, `mail.evilcorp.com`, etc.) become in-scope.

+### Scope Distance

+Since BBOT is recursive, it would quickly resort to scannning the entire internet if left unscoped.
+To solve this problem, every [event](./events) discovered by BBOT is assigned a **Scope Distance**.
+Scope distance represents how far out from the main scope that data was discovered.

+For example, if your target is `evilcorp.com` and `evilcorp.com` resolves to `1.2.3.4`, `evilcorp.com` itself would have a scope distance of `0` (i.e. in-scope) and `1.2.3.4` would have a scope distance of `1`.

+Scope distance continues to increase the further out you get.
+Most modules (e.g. `nuclei` and `nmap`) only consume in-scope events.
+Certain other passive modules such as `asn` accept out to distance `1`.
+By default, DNS resolution happens out to a distance of `2`.
+Any [event](./events) that's determined to be in-scope (i.e. `www.evilcorp.com`) immediately becomes distance `0`, and the cycle of discovery starts again.

 ### Strict Scope

-If you want to include ***only*** that specific hostname and none of its children, you can specify `--strict-scope`.
+If you want to scan ***only*** that specific target hostname and none of its children, you can specify `--strict-scope`.

-Note that `--strict-scope` only applies to targets and whitelists, not blacklists.
+Note that `--strict-scope` only applies to targets and whitelists, but not blacklists.
 This means that if you put `internal.evilcorp.com` in your blacklist, you can be sure none of its subdomains will be scanned, even when using `--strict-scope`.

 ### Whitelists and Blacklists